PenumbraOS/installer/README.md

 # Install using a GitHub PAT for downloads
 installer install --github-token [SOME_PAT]

+# Install using a remote signing server
+installer install --remote-auth-url [SOME_SIGNING_URL]

 # Download to local cache
 installer download --cache_dir cache
 ```